Central School of Ballet

-The Conservatoire’s eight schools offer programmes focused on the students’ futures as artists and production professionals.
-In its Strategic Plan 2013-2018, the Conservatoire has committed itself to ensure that it remains at the forefront of preparing graduates with exceptional skillsets to enable them to have sustainable careers as performers and makers.
+The Conservatoire’s schools offer programmes focused on the students’ futures as artists and production professionals, preparing graduates with exceptional skillsets to enable them to have sustainable careers as performers and makers.

 Programmes equip students for a variety of careers ranging from circus artists, actors and dancers, to choreographers, designers, stage managers and theatre directors.
 Some graduates work as performers with professional companies both in the UK and overseas, on stage and in television and film.
 Some form their own performance companies or go on to direct, produce or choreograph, while others take teaching positions.
 Graduates from technical theatre, design and stage management programmes go on to work in theatre, on screen productions as well as other areas such as events, large and small, public or corporate.